 Lectures at the Petroleum Museum

-Brown Bag Lunch and Lecture Series – sponsored by Norma J. McGrew & Hahl Proctor Charitable Trust, Bank of America, N.A., Trustee
+Brown Bag Lunch and Lecture Series – sponsored by Hahl Proctor Charitable Trust, Bank of America, N.A., Trustee

 The Petroleum Museum’s Brown Bag Lunch and Lectures give our community the chance to visit with authors, scientists, artists, and historians who recount the petroleum industry’s beginning, present, and future, along with topics of local and historical interest.
 These lectures are sponsored by Norma J. McGrew & Hahl Proctor Charitable Trust, Bank of America, N.A., Trustee.
 Admission is always free.
 Drinks and dessert are provided.